audulus/docs/docs/nodes.md

 The `meter` nodes are vital for displaying information about signals.

-- The `meter` node is responsive and versatile.
+- The `meter` node displays a green to red bar meter between 0 and 1 for each poly channel.
-- The `waveform` node is a simple way to see how signals change over time.
+- The `waveform` node displays a graph of a waveform.
+Best for low frequency signals.
-- The `value` node can help with debugging as well as displaying information on UIs.
+- The `value` node displays numbers, useful for number displays on UIs as well as debugging.
-- The `light` and `rgb light` nodes are great for adding visual feedback to modules.
+- The `light` and `rgb light` nodes are great for adding light indicators to modules.
-- The `scope` node is like the `waveform` node, but suited for examining audio rate signals.
+- The `scope` node behaves like an oscilloscope, well-suited for analyzing audio rate signals.
 - With the `shader` and `canvas` nodes you can use your own code to create your own beautiful custom meters, visualizers, and UI elements using GLSL and Lua.

 <br>